 These are some common Roman nicknames.
 By the end of the Republican period, many of these nicknames had become proper names, handed down over generations, and had nothing to do with the actual qualities of the person.
-Nicknames that became proper names are marked by an asterisk ().
+Nicknames that became proper names are marked by an asterisk (\).

-Achaeus (the Greek) Maior (the Elde

-Achilleus (heroic, brave, and Mareoticus (the

-handsome man) from the Eg

-Afer (from Africa) Marea)

-Africanus (from Africa) Nauticus (sailor

-Calvus (the Bald) Parthicus (the l

-Felix (lucky) one who a

-Flaccus (weak, flabby) Parthians)

-Graecus (the Greek) Pernix (the swif

-Graeculus ("little Greek," Persicus (the Pe

-used as an insult) Pertinax (tenac

-Invictus (invincible, uncon- Piscator (fisherr

-querable; this nickname Pilatus (spearn

-was rarely given seriously) Poenus (the Pho

-Italus (the Italian) Carthaginian

-Lentulus (the slow) Postumus (the

-Lepidus (pleasant, elegant) Scaevola (left-

-Libys (the Lybian)
+Achaeus (the Greek) Achilleus (heroic, brave, and handsome man) Afer\ (from Africa) Africanus (from Africa) Calvus# (the Bald) Felix (lucky) Flaccus\ (weak, flabby) Graecus (the Greek) Graeculus ("little Greek," used as an insult) Invictus (invincible, unconquerable; this nickname was rarely given seriously) Italus (the Italian) Lentulus\ (the slow) Lepidus\ (pleasant, elegant) Libys (the Lybian)

-Maior (the Elder) Mareoticus (the Egyptian, or from the Egyptian city of Marea) Nauticus (sailor) Parthicus (the Parthian; also one who defeated the Parthians) Pernix (the swift) Persicus (the Persian) Pertinax (tenacious) Piscator (fisherman) Pilatus (spearman) Poenus (the Phoenician or the Carthaginian) Postumus (the last-born) Scaevola (left-handed)
+Maior (the Elder) Mareoticus (the Egyptian, or from the Egyptian city of Marea) Nauticus (sailor) Parthicus (the Parthian; also one who defeated the Parthians) Pernix (the swift) Persicus (the Persian) Pertinax\ (tenacious) Piscator (fisherman) Pilatus\ (spearman) Poenus (the Phoenician or the Carthaginian) Postumus\ (the last-born) Scaevola\ (left-handed)